-Is there a future for public service broadcasting in Central and Eastern Europe?
+What does the future hold in store for pay-TV services in Central and Eastern Europe?

 Why wait for Netflix to launch in Central and Eastern Europe, especially its smaller markets?